windchan/uMessage/src/p2/writeup/WriteUp.md

 		N as in N-gram: 2
 		Input file: sorted\_dic\_large.txt
 	&nbsp;
-	In this experiment, we use NGramTester_avl_bst.java to test runtime of find and insert for both avl tree and bst tree.
+	In this experiment, we use NGramTester\_avl\_bst.java to test runtime of find and insert for both avl tree and BST.
 The code that executes avl find and insert in NGramTester\_avl\_bst.java is &nbsp;
 	WordSuggestor suggestions = new WordSuggestor("sorted\_dic\_large.txt", 2, -1,
 	    NGramTester\_avl\_bst.avlConstructor(),